 The far-right's engagement with youth culture from 1977 comprised three overlapping processes designed to contest, colonise and construct.
 These, in turn, took a variety of forms, but all centred on utilising cultural mediums to propagate racial or fascist politics of various stripes.
 Initially, young activists within the far-right contested the political meanings projected onto punk by RAR and within the music press.
-They rejected any notion that punk's protest or intent was inherently 'progressive' or 'leftist', preferring instead to find affinity with the social realism and musical excitement generated by groups such as The Clash, Sham 69 and others.
-Bands, records and youth cultural signifiers were given alternative meanings; politics were refracted through the language, imagery and aesthetic of punk's early stirrings.
+They rejected any notion that punk's protest or intent was inherently 'progressive' or 'leftist', preferring instead to find affinity with the social realism and musical excitement generated by groups such as The Clash, Sham 69 and others, Bands, records and youth cultural signifiers were given alternative meanings; politics were refracted through the language, imagery and aesthetic of punk's early stirrings.

-By 1978, as claims to punk's development were played out in competing musical forms and youth cultural styles, so the far right sought to colonise the spaces opened up over the course of 1976-77.
-Gigs were disrupted; stages, pubs and clubs were commandeered both physically and for paper sales.
-Perennial rivalries of style and territory took on political implications amidst the heightened socio-economic climate of the late 1970s into the 1980s.
-In other words, the far right moved to penetrate aspects of youth culture, subverting its sounds and styles to propagate its politics.
+1978, claims punk's By as to development were plaved out in competing musical forms and youth cultural styles, so the far right sought to colonise the spaces opened up over the course of 1976-77.
+Gigs were disrupted; stages. pubs and clubs were commandeered both physically and for paper sales.
+Perennial rivalries of style territory political and took on implications amidst the heightened socio-economic climate of the late 1970s into the 1980s.
+In other words, the far right moved to penetrate aspects of vouth culture, subverting its sounds and styles to propagate its politics.
 Most obviously, punk, 2-tone and Oi! were each - in slightly different ways and to varying degrees - claimed as the preserve of the far right, while a skinhead image was adopted through punk to embody the imagined persona of the young white nationalist.

 Ultimately, of course, such claims were resisted, countered and overwhelmed.
-As a result, the far right necessarily constructed its own variant of punk/Oi!, reconfiguring the skinhead image into a recognisable but distinct sub-sect of the broader subculture and establishing alternative networks of communication.
-Though organised interventions occasionally reoccurred - as at the Greater London Council's 'Jobs for a Change' festival in June 1984 (Forbes and Stampton 2014: 101-5)35 - the visibly fascist presence at gigs receded over the mid-1980s.
-Similarly, while antagonisms between left and right continued at street-level, culminating in the infamous 'Battle of Waterloo' in 1992 whereat antifascists mobilised against those travelling to a Blood & Honour gig in Eltham, the politicised
+As а result. the far-right necessarily constructed its own variant of punk/Oil, reconfiguring the skinhead image into a recognisable but distinct sub-sect of the broader subculture and establishing alternative networks of communication.
+Though organised interventions occasionally reoccurred - as at the Greater London Council's 'Jobs for a Change' festival in June 1984 (Forbes and Stampton 2014: 101-5) - the

-35 At the event, a group of BM-led activists - among them Paul Burnley (Public Enemy/No Remorse), Adam Douglas (Skrewdriver) Chris Henderson (Combat 84) and Mick McAndrews (head of the 'Wolfpack' that followed Peter and the Wolf) - broke up a performance by The Redskins.
-As their name suggests, The Redskins (previously known as No Swastikas) were left-wing skinheads and active members of the SWP whose songs and style challenged far-right and media perceptions of skinhead culture and politics.
-Nicky Crane, who was also due to join in the disruption, arrived late, deciding instead to intervene during a set by Hank Wangford.

-youth culture propagated by RAC ploughed an ever-deeper furrow as it evolved into the 1990s.
-Many of its original 'core' members journeyed also to the furthest-flung margins of British (and Irish) politics via connections to crime, hooliganism and the brutal terror-tactics of Combat 18 (in which Hitchcock and Sargent were integral).
+&lt;sup>35 At the event, a group of BM-led activists - among them Paul Burnley (Public Enemy/No Remorse), Adam Douglas (Skrewdriver) Chris Henderson (Combat 84) and Mick McAndrews (head of the 'Wolfpack' that followed Peter and the Wolf) - broke up a performance by The Redskins.
+As their name suggests, The Redskins (previously known as No Swastikas) were leftwing skinheads and active members of the SWP whose songs and style challenged far-right and media perceptions of skinhead culture and politics.
+Nicky Crane, who was also due to join in visibly fascist presence at gigs receded over the mid-1980s.
+Similarly, while antagonisms between left and right continued at street-level, culminating in the infamous 'Battle of Waterloo' in 1992 whereat anti-fascists mobilised against those travelling to a Blood & Honour gig in Eltham, the politicised youth culture propagated by RAC ploughed an everdeeper furrow as it evolved into the 1990s.
+Many of its original 'core' members journeved also to the furthestflung margins of British (and Irish) connections politics via to crime. hooliganism and the brutal terror-tactics of Combat 18 (in which Hitchcock and Sargent were integral).